-Will face coverings be required during auditions and rehearsals for Ballet Arkansas productions that feature a community cast?
+Will masks be required during auditions and rehearsals for Ballet Arkansas productions that feature a community cast?

-Why am I not allowed to enter the building for the audition or rehearsals?
+Why am I not permitted to enter the building for the auditions?

 When will I be notified of the result of my child's audition?

-Assessment of each cast member's unique abilities and maturity level
+We must assess each cast member's abilities and maturity level

 What is Ballet Arkansas doing to reduce the risk of transmission of communicable illness?

-Participants shall check themselves at home for the following symptoms of COVID-19 prior to traveling to Ballet Arkansas each day.
-If any of the symptoms below are present, the participant must notify Ballet Arkansas immediately and shall refrain from participating in the program for the duration of time the symptoms are present.
-If symptoms become present while a participant is on site for rehearsal, Ballet Arkansas shall contact the parent/emergency contact and may require immediate pickup.
+Cast members, staff and volunteers screen themselves at home for the following symptoms of illness prior to traveling to Ballet Arkansas for auditions/rehearsals.
+If any of the symptoms below are present, or if close exposure to with parties with confirmed cases of COVID-19/Flu/RSV is suspected, you must notify Ballet Arkansas immediately upon discovery.
+If symptoms of illness become present while in rehearsal, Ballet Arkansas will contact cast member's parent/emergency contact and may require their immediate pickup.